 But, until then, I did what I thought was right and my conscience is clear.

 I feel much the same: In the past, I had directly confronted abusers, who turned it around against me, making it fit their narrative that I was the crazy one.
 In Richard/Tracy’s case, I still felt the need to confront them with what they did and that it was abuse, that I didn’t deserve any of it, but could see no way to directly confront them–especially after what had happened with other abusers.
 My website was a way to get it all out.
 And of course, it went badly…and yet I don’t regret it.
-My reasons are similar to Thompson’s.
+My reasons are similar to this blogger’s.